philno/manjaro-setup/README.md

 Change global shortcuts so `Super` + `T` opens a terminal.
 Set `Super` + `Left` / `Right` to switch through Desktops.

 Add Keyboard layout for German Umlaute: `Language: English`, `Layout: EurKEY`.
 This makes it so most special characters can be accessed with `Right Alt`.

+## Package manager optimization

+Follow the steps described in the [ArchWiki](https://wiki.archlinux.org/index.php/Makepkg#Utilizing_multiple_cores_on_compression) to speed up the installation of AUR packages.

+## Undervolting for laptops

+It is possible to undervolt my CPU on my laptop using `python-undervolt` and `throttled` packages.